 - Let cool for a bit, then stir in the pecans.

 - Process the base ingredients together until a nougat texture forms.
 You may need to add more coconut flour or protein powder depending on the brand you use.
 Taste & adjust.
 Press into a lined loaf pan.

 - Pour the caramel over top.
+Then fold in the chopped pecans.
 Freeze until the caramel has firmed up a bit, 2 hrs.
 Cut into bars & dip in melted chocolate & return to freezer or pour chocolate over the caramel layer.

 - Place in the freezer for at least 2 hours to firm up, before cutting into bars.